DoD-Platform-One/Anchore/docs/README.md

 2. The Postgres and Redis images being used are not from IronBank.
 There appears to be an issue using the IronBank Postgres image for Anchore - this needs more investigation.
 In addition, the Redis image being pulled from the upstream Helm chart is several versions beyond what IronBank contains.

+3. Add README details about the values file - some of this could be pulled from upstream (specifically would be helpful to have details on the enterprise configuration/how to enabled the UI).